 In many ways, this makes you more dependent on your team.
 After all, you need two different groups that perform consistently well.
 If a member drops out or stops performing well, they could dramatically impact your income potential.
 This effect is much stronger than with other models.

-Even so, you’re not earning from the commission of your entire team.
+You’re also not earning from the commission of your entire team.
 Instead, the percentages are match bonuses and are related to how your two teams perform.

 This is unusual.
 Many companies use a binary plan for regular commissions and some bonuses.
 But, team residuals don’t normally fall under this model.
 In most cases, this would mean that you earn less from your team wit b:hip than with other MLMs.